connexcs/docs/user-space-db.md

 # User Space Database

+The User Space Database allows you to upload a database externally.
+The file needs to be in excel or CSV format with the relevant columns selected (Area, Key, Value).

 This tutorial will guide how to manage User Space Database.
 You can go to the *Setup* from the left pane and click on the **User Space Database**, as highlighted in the image below:

 ![alt text][user-space-img-1]